sebasjm/hagrid-keyserver/README.md

  - only exact matches for user IDs are returned (i.e. `exact=on` is always assumed),
  - `op=index` returns either one or no keys,
- - all packets that aren't public keys, user IDs or signatures are filtered out,
+ - all packets that aren't public keys, user IDs or signatures are filtered out.
- - Uploading a key via the HKP interface is not supported.

 ### VKS